naman1718/ShopBridge/README.md

 # ShopBridge
-I have attached the Databas file for the refernce.
+I have attached the Database file for the refernce.
 Thank You.